 Before You Apply To Child Acting Agencies

 There are a LOT of talent agencies who represent child actors, and more pop up each year.
-Before you actually apply, read our article about how to become a child actor because you must really understand what you are committing your family and money to.
-Getting your child into acting is not easy.
+Before you actually apply, read our articles about how to become a child actor and how to become a teenage actor.
+You must really understand what you are committing your family and money to because an acting career is not cheap or easy.

 If last-minute trips to London for castings don’t sound possible for your family circumstances and budget, then an alternative option is to find a suitable child extras agency instead of the acting agencies in this article.